denisebitca/lowf/README.md

-# lowf
+# lowfchat
-low-effort one-on-one chatting: just pick a name!
+The website for low-effort one-on-one chatting: be anyone at anytime!

-// TODO - write README.md